 As an engineer by trade, I decided to take a look at the issue myself, and immediately saw the problem.
-They used a giant sheet metal screw to attach a small plastic wheel.
-With everything that happens in a dishwasher, from all kinds of corrosion, soap, and extreme temperatures, I saw there was no way this part could survive.
+They had used a giant sheet metal screw to attach a small plastic wheel.
+With everything that happens in a dishwasher, from corrosion, soap, and extreme temperatures, I saw there was no way this part could survive.

 I decided to ask my dad to help me out.
 He's a mechanical engineer who knows stainless steel, and he has an in with a machine shop.
 The family came together and designed a new, indestructible part, which we now order by the hundreds.

 Now, our family continues to make new indestructible parts to replace plastic ones wherever we find the need.